near/NEPs/text/0000-contract-metadata.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-To implement this NEP, we just need to modify the binding generation to generate a method called `metadata` that returns json serialization of contract metadata described in the previous section.
-This involves walking through the exported methods in `main.ts`, get the metadata of each method, and serialize them in json.
-Metadata of a given method, including decorators, are easily extractable from the assemblyscript IR and serialized into json format.
+To implement this NEP, we need to modify the binding generation procedure to generate a method called `metadata` that returns json serialization of contract metadata described in the previous section.
+This involves an AST walk to collect the relevant information about functions and classes, as well as mapping types to the types used in metadata.

 # Drawbacks
 [drawbacks]: #drawbacks